On the Compact Discontinuous Galerkin method for polytopal meshes: Numerical experiments

 \subsection{Choice of~\texorpdfstring{$\alpha_F$}{alpha_F} in the \texorpdfstring{$p$}{p}-variable case}

-In this test case, we study the impact of Assumption~\ref{asm:alpha_F} on the stability of the numerical method for variable degrees of approximation.
+We now study the impact of Assumption~\ref{asm:alpha_F} on the stability of the numerical method for variable degrees of approximation.
 We perform a simulation on the domain $\Omega = (0,1)^2$, using a regular Voronoi mesh of 800 elements (see Figure~\ref{fig:test_case_5.4}, leftmost panel).
 We consider the problem with exact solution~$u(x,y) = \tanh\left(-20(x^2+y^2-0.8)\right)$ and a variable polynomial degree with~$p = 2$ in the region of highest gradient, and~$p = 1$ elsewhere, as illustrated in Figure~\ref{fig:test_case_5.4} (first panel).

-In Figure~\ref{fig:test_case_5.4}(third panel), we report the numerical solution computed with $\alpha_F$ chosen as in Assumption~\ref{asm:alpha_F} (``correct fluxes"), which provides an accurate approximation.
+In Figure~\ref{fig:test_case_5.4} (third panel), we report the numerical solution computed with $\alpha_F$ chosen as in Assumption~\ref{asm:alpha_F} (``correct fluxes"), which provides an accurate approximation.
 Moreover, we report the numerical solution obtained by choosing ``inverted fluxes", namely by choosing~$\alpha_F$ such that the trace of $\sigmah^F$ is taken from the lowest-order mesh element in the numerical fluxes.
-Figure~\ref{fig:test_case_5.4}(rightmost panel) exhibits a severe degradation of the approximation, resulting from the ill-conditioning of the linear system.
+Figure~\ref{fig:test_case_5.4} (rightmost panel) exhibits a severe degradation of the approximation, resulting from the ill-conditioning of the stiffness matrix.

+We additionally perform a pathological test on the domain $\Omega = (0,1)^2$, using an agglomerated mesh composed of 128 elements.
+We fix the polynomial degree equal to 1 on a single element, and set~$p = 2$ on all the remaining ones (see Figure~\ref{fig:test_case_5.4.2}, first panel).
+The numerical solution is reported in Figure~\ref{fig:test_case_5.4.2} (third panel), and shows a good agreement with the exact solution.
+In the fourth panel, we display the pointwise error between the numerical and exact solutions, which show that the scheme retains good approximation properties even in this unfavorable configuration, where no degradation is observed close to the element with~$p = 1$.
+This result provides additional evidence that Assumption~\ref{asm:alpha_F} does not compromise the stability or accuracy of the method, even in the presence of pathological polynomial distributions.